 Alternatively, you can download the package for Fedora, Arch Linux, OpenSUSE and Debian here.

 There are a good number of full-fledged media players out there like the VLC media player.
-SMPlayer is one of the best ones with a full functionality and great add-on benefits.
+SMPlayer is one of the best video players for Linux with a full functionality and great add-on benefits.
 I’ll consider it one of the must-have applications for Linux.

 Do give it a try and share your thoughts with us in the comments section below.